This link leads to an external video for those who might want to save it.

 We are all unique.
 Even athletes in the high-risk categories should be individually assessed.

 In North America, if you are healthy and eating well as we recommend on this website, with plenty of fresh vegetables, you should be fine for minerals.

 Web pages to help you further

-We, personally, do supplement daily with a hypoallergenic multi-mineral from a reliable manufacturer.
+We do supplement daily with hypoallergenic dietary minerals dietary minerals from a reliable manufacturer.

-However, a dietary mineral supplements should not replace obtaining minerals from the best foods.
-Use the following link for more information about our dietary recommendations:
+However, dietary mineral supplements should not replace obtaining minerals from the best foods.
+You may wish to use the following link for information about our healthy dietary recommendations: